(Not recommended) Robust performance margin of uncertain multivariable system

 performance degradation curve and the y = 1/x curve.

-See Generalized Robustness Analysis.
+See Robustness and Worst-Case Analysis.
 There are M field

 names, which are the names of uncertain elements of